Ziziphus spina-christi

 Ziziphus spina-christi, known as the Christ's thorn jujube, is a thorny and evergreen tree or plant.

 Distribution and habitat

-It is native to the Levant, East Africa, and Mesopotamia.
+It is native to the Western Asia from the Levant and Sinai to Pakistan, the Arabian Peninsula, and northeastern, eastern, and western Africa from Senegal to Somalia, Egypt, and Tanzania.
+It grows in deserts, semi-deserts, and savannas, often in wadis and washes, on stream and river banks, and wadis and washes where groundwater is available.

 Ecology

 In the Levant, it grows in valleys up to an elevation of 500 m, and is drought tolerant and heat-resistant.
 The seed, contained within a small, oblong woody pit, is opened and eaten by local fauna, including the rock hyrax.